What is PVGO?

 If there are no projects worth pursuing from a returns standpoint, these zero-growth companies should distribute their earnings to shareholders in the form of dividends.

-An industry-leading PVGO suggests the company has far more growth opportunities in its pipeline that could be pursued than its peers, which results in greater upside potential in a company’s future share price.
+- Positive PVGO: If a company’s PVGO is positive — i.e. ROE is greater than its cost of capital — reinvesting into future growth can generate more value for shareholders than dividend payments.
+An industry-leading PVGO suggests the company has far more growth opportunities in its pipeline that could be pursued than its peers, resulting in greater upside potential in a company’s future share price.

 The PVGO can be a useful guide in the critical decision-making process of picking between reinvesting earnings or paying out dividends.